thewaiter/bodhi-update-manager/README.md

 - **Dynamic plugin discovery**
   Backends are discovered at runtime by scanning `bodhi_update/plugins/`.

-- **No hardcoded backend imports**
-  Backend registration is handled dynamically.

 - **UI is backend-agnostic**
   Aggregates updates from all active backends into one interface.